The Harms of Being In and Out of a Relationship

-Do you have a pattern of breaking-up-and-making up with your partner?
+Do you have a pattern of breaking up and making up with your partner?
 If so, you’re not alone: Research finds that 60 percent of adults have experienced on-and-off relationships.
 No surprise: that’s a frequent storyline of movie and TV relationships.

 But have you ever thought about how that pattern affects your mental health?
-Or, what it may reflect about yourself and the kinds of relationships–or partners–you seek?
+Or, what it may reflect about yourself and the kinds of relationships — or partners — you seek?

-If so, what might you need to know about building a sustaining, positive relationship; one that supports mental health and well-being for yourself and your partner?
+If so, what might you need to know about building a sustaining, positive relationship, one that supports mental health and well-being for yourself and your partner?

 New research from the University of Missouri sheds some light on these questions.
 It finds that the back-and-forth relationship pattern has a negative impact on mental health.
-Specifically, the data from over 500 people in current relationships found such a pattern was associated with increased anxiety and depression.
+Specifically, the data from over 500 people in current relationships found that such a pattern was associated with increased anxiety and depression.
 Moreover, the researchers found that the breaking up-and-reuniting pattern was associated with higher rates of abuse, lower levels of communication, and poorer communication.

 The problem is that following the author’s advice is easier said than done.
 But there are some ways to engage with a partner with self-awareness and openness that can strengthen the likelihood of a sustainable, positive connection.